Involution game with migration and spatial heterogeneity of social resources: Results and Discussion

 \subsection{Joint effects of migration and selection intensity}

 We first analyze the proportion of competitive agents adopting the high-effort strategy ($F_D$) across varying migration rates ($\mu$) and selection intensities ($k$).
 Figure \ref{fig1} elucidates the complex interplay between migration and selection intensity in determining involution levels under resource asymmetry ($M_1 = 1$, $M_2 = 2$).

-Panel (a) reveals that the presence of migration (any $\mu>0$) strongly suppresses competitive behavior compared to the immobile case ($\mu=0$) regardless of whether $k$ is 0.1, 1, 2, or 5.
-However, once migration is allowed, the exact value of $\mu$ has little effect on $F_D$ across all selection intensities.
-Panel (b) further illustrates that when $k$ exceeds a certain threshold (approximately $k = 5$), $F_D$ gradually converges toward $0.5$ as $k$ increases.
-The contour plot (c) synthesizes these trends, highlighting three distinct regimes: (1) an immobile ($\mu=0$) and low $k$ regime characterized by low $F_D$ (low involution); (2) a mobile ($\mu>0$) and low-$k$ regime characterized by high $F_D$ (high involution); and (3) a regime at sufficiently large $k$ where $F_D$ gradually converges toward $0.5$ with increasing $k$, irrespective of the migration rate.
-A more nuanced observation is that at intermediate selection intensities ($k \approx 10$-$30$), increasing $\mu$ yields a modest additional suppression of the high-involution state, even after migration is introduced.

-In summary, the migration rate $\mu$ plays a moderating role whose strength depends on $k$: at low $k$, the presence of migration (any $\mu>0$) dramatically alters the outcome; at intermediate $k$, higher $\mu$ further suppresses involution; at high $k$, the system converges to a balanced equilibrium ($F_D \approx 0.5$) regardless of $\mu$.
-These findings highlight that the mere existence of mobility, rather than its precise rate, is the dominant factor except in a narrow intermediate regime.
+Panel (a) reveals that the presence of migration (any $\mu>0$) strongly suppresses competitive behavior compared to the immobile case ($\mu=0$) regardless of whether $k$ is 0.1, 1, 2, or 5, but once migration is allowed, the exact value of $\mu$ has little effect on $F_D$ across all selection intensities.
+Panel (b) further illustrates that, in addition to confirming the conclusions drawn from Panel (a) across a wider range of $k$ values, when $k$ exceeds a certain threshold (approximately $k = 5$), the final evolutionary outcome $F_D$ gradually converges toward $0.5$ as $k$ increases.
+The contour plot (c) synthesizes these trends, highlighting a low-migration high\text{-}involution regime, a high\text{-}migration low-involution regime, and a transitional region sensitive to both parameters.
+Panel (c) synthesizes these trends in a comprehensive contour plot, highlighting three distinct regimes: (1) an immobile ($\mu=0$) and low $k$ regime characterized by low $F_D$ (low involution); (2) a mobile ($\mu>0$) and low-$k$ regime characterized by high $F_D$ (high involution); and (3) a regime at sufficiently large $k$ where $F_D$ gradually converges toward $0.5$ with increasing $k$, irrespective of the migration rate.
+A more nuanced observation is that at intermediate selection intensities (when $k$ is approximately in the range of 10 to 30), increasing $\mu$ yields a modest additional suppression of the high-involution state, even after migration is introduced.
+These findings suggest that the migration rate $\mu$ plays a moderating role in involution, the extent of which depends on the selection intensity $k$: at low $k$, the presence of migration (any $\mu>0$) dramatically alters the evolutionary outcome compared to the immobile case, regardless of the specific migration rate; at intermediate $k$ (when $k$ is approximately in the range of 10 to 30), increasing $\mu$ further suppresses the high-involution state; at sufficiently high $k$, the system converges toward a balanced equilibrium where $F_D$ approaches $0.5$, irrespective of the exact value of $\mu$.